• Skip to primary navigation

 Oven Directions

-Arrange the acorn squash slices on a baking sheet, drizzle with olive oil, sprinkle with your favorite seasonings, or just salt and pepper, and roast in a preheated oven at 400 degrees Fahrenheit or 200 degrees Celsius for 20 to 25 minutes, turning halfway through, until they're golden and tender.
+Arrange the acorn squash slices on a baking sheet, drizzle with olive oil, sprinkle with your favorite seasonings (or just salt and pepper), and roast in a preheated oven at 400 degrees Fahrenheit (200 degrees Celsius) for 20 to 25 minutes, turning halfway through, until they're golden and tender.
+No Mess Tip: For less mess, use parchment paper.

 Air Fryer Directions

-Place the acorn squash slices in a single layer in the air fryer basket, lightly coat with olive oil, and air fry at 375 degrees Fahrenheit or 190 degrees Celsius for 12 to 15 minutes, flipping halfway through, until they achieve a crispy golden perfection.
+Place the acorn squash slices in a single layer in the air fryer basket, lightly coat with olive oil, and air fry at 375 degrees Fahrenheit (190 degrees Celsius) for 12 to 15 minutes, flipping halfway through, until they are golden and crispy.
 Yum!

 Use this method for a rustic, cozy style meal.
 I used this technique in my Roasted Calabrian Pepper Spatchcocked Chicken & Vegetables recipe.